Numen (band): The era with César Alcaraz

 In 1996 César Alcaraz joined the band as vocalist.
 His style goes together amazingly well with the musical conception of the band.
 From that moment, the recording project of their first album, named Samsara, arose.

-Samsara (Sanskrit word for the concept of reincarnation cyles) is a conceptual record in which the band aims to show all the things that surround the man as an integrated part of the cosmos.
+Samsara (Sanskrit word for the concept of reincarnation cycles) is a conceptual record in which the band aims to show all the things that surround the man as an integrated part of the cosmos.
 Each song of the CD is related to vital concepts that directly influence the human being (cultural backgrounds, freedom, love, old age,...).

 The Samsara record is composed of nine songs starting from different musical plans which have driven the band towards some free structural developments.
 Its melody and instrumental arrangements create atmospheres that aim to bring the listener to each of the situations their lyrics reflect.
-Through this first album, Numen made themselves known through prog rock catalogues from Italy, the UK, the USA and Japan, among other countries.
+Through this first album, Numen made themselves known through prog rock catalogues from Italy, the UK, the US and Japan, among other countries.
 Samsara has also had very good reviews all over the world.

 In 2000 Numen dissolved as a band; from that time its members have been engaged in personal projects.

 But after a long separation, the Numen members reunited; one, to celebrate the 15th anniversary of Samsara's release in 2013, and, two, to publish their second work Numenclature.
 The album exhibits a high degree of maturity in their music.
 The songs included in Numenclature cover several styles such as classical rock, prog rock, folk, etc. As they had fifteen years ago, Numen has had a great deal of good reviews.
 Despite the global crisis suffered by the music industry, Numenclature has found a place in prog rock catalogs from around the world.
 As well as their new CD, filmmaker Alejandro Moreno has launched a DVD calledNumenclature.
 A journey in progressive devoted to prog rock in Spain through the making of Numenclature.
-Furthermore, taking advantage of social networks, a videoclip has been filmed based on the song “The camel’s back” in order to announce the reunion and the return of Numen.
+Furthermore, taking advantage of social networks, a videoclip has been filmed based on the song "The camel’s back" in order to announce the reunion and the return of Numen.